 Children’s Hair Loss

-Children’s hair loss can be devastating for the child and the parents.
-Being a parent myself I understand the frustration when your child is unwell or is suffering from a condition which is so difficult the treat.
+Children’s hair loss can be devastating for the child and the parents of course.
+Being a parent myself I understand the frustration when your child is unwell and we feel helpless.
 The important thing to remember when dealing with any form of hair loss with an adult or child is that there will always be a reason.
 Catching hair loss like a cold just doesn’t happen.

 Knowing what your child is suffering is the key to establishing a method of treating the ailment.
 This page offers some information on some of the main issues surrounding children’s hair loss.
 If you would like to speak with a specialist then feel free to give us a ring.
 You can speak with a trichologist in person on the phone or of course at the clinic for a consultation.
 Just fill in the contact form above or give us a ring and we will get back to you shortly.

 Mr Edward Stevens

 When we talk of hair loss children we refer to that which is lost in excess of the norm.
 A normal hair shedding in a healthy adult should be approx. 100 hairs per day.
 The hair cycle in healthy human is on average 5-7 years.
 Therefore we must allow a reasonable period of time for the hair to grow in children and establish a hair growth routine.
 Therefore the amount of hair loss children should be somewhat less that an adult in early years.

 If you as the parent notice a change in the thickness of the hair then advice should be sought at the earliest opportunity.
 The following conditions with brief outline are the most common causes of hair loss children.